-The International Standard on Assurance Engagements ISAE defines assurance as an independent evaluation process aimed at boosting stakeholders' trust in the information provided by an organization.
-[18].
+The International Standard on Assurance Engagements ISAE 3000 defines assurance as an independent evaluation process aimed at boosting stakeholders' trust in the information provided by an organization.
+[21].

-In his book [19] Assurance is a procedure intended to provide a certain level of assurance (reasonable or limited) report users, through implementation of a series of testing procedures on information and data provided by the entity.
+In his book [22] Assurance is a procedure intended to provide a certain level of assurance (reasonable or limited) to report users, through the implementation of a series of testing procedures on information and data provided by the entity.
 Assurance applies not only to financial statements but also to non-financial statements, such as sustainability reports or compliance with ethical standards.

-According to [20] The implementation assurances in of sustainability reports can give stakeholders more confidence in accuracy and validity of the information presented in the sustainability report.
+According to [23] The implementation of assurances in sustainability reports can give stakeholders more confidence in the accuracy and validity of the information presented in the sustainability report.

-The following outlines landscape of assurance services for sustainability information, based on data from [6], [14] involving 1,400 listed companies across 22 jurisdictions, including India, Russia, Mexico, Germany, France, Indonesia, Canada, South Korea, Argentina, Saudi Arabia, Australia, Japan, China, Brazil, Hong Kong, South Africa, Spain, Turkey, United States, Italy and United Kingdom, during the period from 2019 to 2022:
+The following outlines the landscape of assurance services for sustainability information, based on data from [9], [17] involving 1,400 listed companies across 22 jurisdictions, including India, Russia, Mexico, Germany, France, Indonesia, Canada, South Korea, Argentina, Saudi Arabia, Australia, Japan, China, Brazil, Hong Kong, South Africa, Spain, Turkey, United States, Italy and United Kingdom, during the period from 2019 to 2022: